Household Hazardous Waste: Program Assistance

 Point-of-generation - also called "curbside"; a service to collect HHW at the generating household

-Collection event - a one-time or recurring collection of HHW at a designated site with waste stored for less than 48 hours; these are typically mobile events since they involve transporting of aggregated HHW directly to a permanent collection center, another collection event, or a hazardous waste facility.
+Collection event - a one-time or recurring collection of HHW at a designated site with waste stored for less than 48 hours.
+These are typically mobile events since they involve transporting aggregated HHW directly to a permanent collection center, another collection event, or a hazardous waste facility.

-BOPA collection - a collection of any combination of batteries, used oil, antifreeze, and paint for purposes of reuse, recycling or reclamation; BOPA collections receive an exclusion (30 TAC 335.401(c)) from requirements under the HHW rules (Subchapter N); however, refer to Additional Guidance for other potential registrations required.
+BOPA collection - a collection of only combinations of batteries, used oil, antifreeze, and paint for purposes of reuse, recycling or reclamation.
+BOPA collections receive an exclusion (30 TAC 335.401(c)) from requirements under the HHW rules (Subchapter N).
+However, refer to Additional Guidance for other potential registrations required.

 An operator is required to submit a notification (TCEQ-20459) to the TCEQ at least 45 days prior to collection activities.
-For on-going collections, if information changes you must resubmit a revised notification.
-This requirement applies to all programs including
+This requirement applies to all programs including:

 - one-day events and mobile collection events